 Your employer or HR manager should be able to give you all the information you need about your company’s sickness policy and how much paid and unpaid sickness leave you are entitled to.

-If you tell your employer you have cancer but don’t want your colleagues to know, your employer should respect your wishes.
+If you tell your employer you have cancer but don’t want your colleagues to know, your employer should respect your right to medical confidentiality at work.
 Union reps and HR managers should also respect your privacy.

 Occupational health staff are bound by the patient confidentiality code of all health workers and so will not tell anyone about your illness without your permission.
 Whilst many people don’t want “a fuss” or sympathy, you may benefit from the support of your workmates.